The Rebel Office team is so excited to publish our first Founder Feature, showcasing one of our amazing, long-term clients: Frederike Harms.

 Finding the right business model.

 I thought I wanted an online business so I could choose my hours, work from anywhere in the world and be 100% flexible.
-BUT when I took some time to think about what I loved most about previous roles and the moments I felt most fulfilled in my professional life, I realised that I thrive on human connection.
-Even though I’m an introvert, I love nothing more than the energy in a room of motivated and creative people in with big walls and lots of sticky notes.
+BUT when I took some time to think about what I loved most about previous roles and the moments I felt most fulfilled in my professional life, I realized that I thrive on human connection.
+Even though I’m an introvert, I love nothing more than the energy in a room of motivated and creative people with big walls and lots of sticky notes.